A VERY INTERESTING SERIES OF RECOLLECTIONS OF THE HISTORY OF PALM RIVER HAS BEEN CREATED BY BOB FORSYTHE.

 2006

 That same year, by appealing to the Board of County Commissioners we were able to save the Cypress Way East (CWE) Bridge which the county was on the verge of removing.
 Without that bridge exit, traffic congestion at the intersections of Piper Blvd with Cypress Way East and with Airport Road would have been real problems.
+Fortunately, after restudy, the county agreed with us.

 Major Breakthrough | 2008